Rotator Cuff Tears

 What is in a joint injection?

-A joint injection typically contains a local anesthetic and a corticosteroid; other shoulder joint injections can include biologics.
+A joint injection typically contains a local anesthetic and a corticosteroid.
 The local anesthetic, similar to what you might receive at the dentist, provides early pain relief, while the steroid suppresses inflammation and decreases swelling for long-term pain relief.

 How are shoulder joint injections administered?